An embedding theorem for tangent categories: An explicit presentation

-\begin{Prop} For any tangent category $\C$, the underlying tangent category of the $\E$-category $[\C^\mathrm{op}, \E]$ is isomorphic to $\cat{TMod}(\C, \W)$. \end{Prop} \begin{proof} The bijection on objects was verified above, and that on morphisms is equally straightforward.
-All that remains is to show that the tangent structures on $\cat{TMod}(\C, \W)$ and on $[\C^\mathrm{op}, \E]$ coincide; which follows easily from the description above of the tangent structure on $\E$, and the fact that powers in a functor $\E$-category are computed pointwise. \end{proof} In particular, this result tells us that $\cat{TMod}(\C, \W)$ is a representable tangent category; the representing object is by Proposition~\ref{prop:5} the copower of the terminal object of $\cat{TMod}(\C, \W)$ by $D \in \E$: which is the object $\Delta D \in \cat{TMod}(\C, \W)$ given by
+To give a universal characterisation of the collage of a tangent module, we would have to construct the \emph{equipment}~\cite{Wood1982Abstract} of tangent categories, tangent functors and tangent profunctors; we leave consideration of this to future work. \end{Rk} \begin{Prop} For any tangent category $\C$, the underlying tangent category of the $\E$-category $[\C^\mathrm{op}, \E]$ is isomorphic to $\cat{TMod}(\C, \W)$. \end{Prop} \begin{proof} The bijection on objects was verified above, and that on morphisms is equally straightforward.
+All that remains is to show that the tangent structures on $\cat{TMod}(\C, \W)$ and on $[\C^\mathrm{op}, \E]$ coincide; which follows easily from the description above of the tangent structure on $\E$, and the fact that powers in a functor $\E$-category are computed pointwise. \end{proof} In particular, this result tells us that $\cat{TMod}(\C, \W)$ is a representable tangent category; the representing object is by Proposition~\ref{prop:5} the copower of the terminal object of $\cat{TMod}(\C, \W)$ by $y_W \in \E$; this is the object $D \in \cat{TMod}(\C, \W)$ given by

-and with $T_{\Delta D} \colon \Delta D(C,A) \rightarrow \Delta D(TC, TA)$ given (after some calculation) by
+and with $T_{D} \colon D(C,A) \rightarrow D(TC, TA)$ given (after some calculation) by